+Psychiatric disorders: agitation

+Reproductive system and breast disorders: breast enlargement, changes in libido, ejaculation disorders and anorgasm

+Skin and subcutaneous tissue disorders: angioedema [see Warnings and Precautions (5.2]], bullous pemphigoid, erythema multiforme, Stevens-Johnson syndrome

-Psychiatric disorders: agitation Reproductive system and breast disorders: breast enlargement, changes in libido, ejaculation disorders taking gabapentin with opioids or other CNS depressants, or in the setting of underlying respiratory taking gadapenini with opinious or other twis openious periodants, or in the setting of underlying respiratory impairment [see Warnings and Precautions (5.7)].
+There are postmarketing reports of life-threatening or fatal respiratory depression in patients taking gabapentin with opioids or other CNS depressants, o in the setting of underlying respiratory impairment (see Warnings and Precautions (5.7)).

 Adverse reactions following the abrupt discontinuation of gabapentin have also been reported.
-The most frequently reported reactions were anxiety, insomnia, nausea, pain, and sweating.
+The most frequently reported reactions were anxiety insomnia, nausea, pain, and sweating

-There are postmarketing reports of life-threatening or fatal respiratory depression in patients